simvisa logo

 Tips for a Successful Green Card Interview

-• Review Your Docs: Reviewing your documents before the interview for Green Card approval will refresh your memory and ensure that you give the right answers to the many questions posed by your interviewer;
+• Review your docs: Reviewing your documents before the interview for Green Card approval will refresh your memory and ensure that you give the correct answers to the many questions posed by your interviewer.

-• Wear Appropriate Clothing: Dress conservatively for your interview and avoid any revealing clothing and clothing with slogans or statements that may negatively influence the outcome of your meeting.
-This professionalism is important when choosing what to wear;
+• Wear appropriate clothing: Dress conservatively for your interview and avoid clothing that is revealing or features slogans or statements that may negatively impact the outcome of your meeting.
+This professionalism is important when choosing what to wear.

-• Arrive Early: Set yourself up for success by arriving early.
+• Arrive early: Set yourself up for success by arriving at least 15 minutes early.
 Rushing to get to your appointment on time can lead to a subpar performance when answering Green Card interview questions.
-And arriving late can be a sign of disrespect or indifference;
+And arriving late can be a sign of disrespect or indifference.

-• Remain Calm: The interview is not an interrogation.
-So you should try to keep calm during the meeting.
-The calmer you are, the better able you will be to answer the interview questions for Green Cards.
+• Remain calm: The interview is not an interrogation.
+Therefore, it is advisable to remain calm during the meeting.
+The more relaxed you are, the better able you will be to answer the interview questions for Green Cards.

 What Happens After a Green Card Interview?